nathanielkess/CSS-Modular-Pattern/README.md

 ##Overview
 This CSS pattern is an organization technique optimized for large-scale websites.
 It is based off [SMACSS](https://smacss.com/) and is meant to serve as an approach to authoring CSS and HTML.
-The goal of this outline is to sync up coding styles for project team members to ensure CSS/html code is predictable efficient and scalable.
+The goal of this outline is to sync up coding styles for project team members to ensure CSS/html code is predictable, efficient and scalable.

 Read the [introduction of SMACSS](https://smacss.com/book/) to get a base understanding for the rest of this document.